rudoyeugene/homesystemserver/README.md

 ### Server purposes

-* Take care about your IP cameras: monitor motions, upload to Dropbox and notify the Clients ASAP, reboot if Camera has stuck
+* Take care about your IP cameras: monitor motions, upload to Cloud and notify the Clients ASAP, reboot if Camera has stuck
 * Watch for your ISP failures and notify once Internet is back
 * Run custom scripts on events ag. armed, disarmed, ISP changed, server started, server stopped
 * Watch for your network devices, change state (arm/disarm) based on presence of the well known devices aka Master-devices